RaphaelChevasson/PRI-base-articles-crypto/README.md

 ### BackEnd :

+First, you need to install and run a MySQL server (we suggest [MySQL Workbench](https://dev.mysql.com/downloads/workbench/)).

-All you have to do is to open the maven project named as server on your IDE and run ServerApplication.java as a springboot application.
+Then, all you have to do is to open the maven project named as server on your IDE and run ServerApplication.java as a springboot application.

 Finally on your browser go to : http://localhost:8080/